How old do I have to be to participate?

 If you are participating in our pre-college experience residential camps, you are required to stay on campus in UC Campus Housing with the rest of your fellow-campers.

-If you are participating in the middle school or Business of Fashion day-camp...you do NOT reside on campus nor is there housing available for those camps.
+If you are participating in the day camps ...you do NOT reside on campus nor is there housing available for those camps.
+However, there are hotels nearby if that is something you wish to investigate.

 May I live with my friend?